Louis XVIII: Second Restoration (from 1815)

 Louis returned to France promptly after Napoleon's defeat to ensure his second restoration "in the baggage train of the enemy", i.e. with Wellington's troops.
 The Duke of Wellington used King Louis' person to open up the route to Paris, as some fortresses refused to surrender to the Allies, but agreed to do so for their king.
 King Louis arrived at Cambrai on 26 June, where he released a proclamation stating that those who served the Emperor in the Hundred Days would not be persecuted, except for the "instigators".
 It was also acknowledged that Louis's government might have made mistakes during the First Restoration.
 King Louis was worried that the counter-revolutionary element sought revenge.
 He promised to grant a constitution that would guarantee the public debt, freedom of the press and of religion, and equality before the law.
 It would guarantee the full property rights of those who had purchased national lands during the revolution.
 He kept his promises.

 On 29 June, a deputation of five from among the members of the Chamber of Deputies and the Chamber of Peers approached Wellington about putting a foreign prince on the throne of France.
 Wellington rejected their pleas outright, declaring that "[Louis is] the best way to preserve the integrity of France" and ordered the delegation to espouse King Louis' cause.
 The King entered Paris on 8 July to a boisterous reception: the Tuileries Palace gardens were thronged with bystanders, and, according to the Duke of Wellington, the acclamation of the crowds there were so loud during that evening that he could not converse with the King.

 Although the Ultra faction of returning exiles wanted revenge and were eager to punish the usurpers and restore the old regime, the new king rejected that advice.
 He instead called for continuity and reconciliation, and a search for peace and prosperity.
 The exiles were not given back their lands and property, although they eventually received repayment in the form of bonds.
 The Catholic Church was favoured.
 The electorate was limited to the richest men in France, most of whom had supported Napoleon.
 In foreign policy he removed Talleyrand, and continued most of Napoleon's policies in peaceful fashion.
-He kept to the policy of minimizing Austria's role but reversed Napoleon's friendly overtures to Spain and the Ottomans.Bettina Frederking, "‘Il ne faut pas être le roi de deux peuples’: strategies of national reconciliation in Restoration France."
-French History 22.4 (2008): 446-468.
+He kept to the policy of minimizing Austria's role but reversed Napoleon's friendly overtures to Spain and the Ottomans.